 - Dirty Coward: Beauty Smith, and Lip-lip.

 - Disappeared Dad: White Fang's father One Eye is torn to pieces early on in the book.

-- Double Consciousness: The wild nature of a wolf vs. the tame, instinctual loyal nature of a dog.
-Since White Fang is the son of a wolf and a half-wolf dog, this also represents In the Blood.
+- Double Consciousness: The wild nature of a wolf vs. the tame, instinctually loyal nature of a dog.
+Since White Fang is three-quarters wolf and one-quarter dog, this also represents In the Blood.

 - Earn Your Happy Ending: You're darn right White Fang has to earn his happy ending.

 - Evil Makes You Ugly: Beauty Smith.
-Implied to be a vicious cycle - Beauty Smith was born ugly, and was forced to grow up on the outskirts of society which made him emotionally damaged and ugly by nature.
+Implied to be a vicious cycle — Beauty Smith born ugly and shunned for his appearance, which made him just as ugly on the inside.